strannik19/Getting_Cleaning_Data_Course_Project/CodeBook.md

 # Code Book

-The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
-Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
+Original files contain results of he experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
+Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist. the prepared tidy data set tidy_data_set_means.txt contains the means of all of the measurements of the mean and standard deviation for each measurement.
+Sounds confusing, yes, but I'm just rolling with this :-)

 ### List of columns in tidy_data_set_means.txt